 In a rocky market, a 401k retirement plan is an ideal investment choice to make.
 Put your hard-earned cash into a 401k retirement plan versus placing a pittance in the account and allocating the lion’s share of your money into other investments.

 Of course, the 401k retirement plans should have a good selection of investment options.
-Equity categories represented should include small-cap, mid-cap, and large-cap stocks as well bond classes, international, growth, balanced and income-based offerings.
+Equity categories represented should include small-cap, mid-cap, and large-cap stocks as well as bond classes, international, growth, balanced and income-based offerings.
 If you feel your 401k does not offer good choices, then make your voice heard to the administrator of the account.